ml-tooling/ml-hub/README.md

 - Kubernetes (for Kubernetes modes)
 - Helm (for easy deployment via our [helm chart](https://github.com/ml-tooling/ml-hub/releases/download/0.1.4/mlhub-chart-0.1.4.tgz))

 Most parts will be identical to the configuration of JupyterHub 1.0.0.
-One of the things that are different is that ssl will not be activated on proxy or hub-level, but on our nginx proxy.
+One of the things done differently is that ssl will not be activated on proxy or hub-level, but on our nginx proxy.

 ### Start an instance via Docker